appressoas/cradmin_legacy/docs/foreignkeywidgets.rst

     with the following JSON encoded data::

         {
-          'postmessageid': 'django-cradmin-use-this',
+          'postmessageid': 'cradmin-legacy-use-this',
           'value': '<the selected value>',
           'fieldid': '<the fieldid>',
           'preview': '<preview HTML>',
         }

-    See the docs for the ``django-cradmin-use-this`` angularjs directive for more info about how this works.
+    See the docs for the ``cradmin-legacy-use-this`` angularjs directive for more info about how this works.